MIGHTYminnow/trestle/README.md

 Trestle (beta)
 =======

-**Important: If you're using a version of Trestle that is prior to the [commit e3db022b760254df95cc6e306ea53b3da46b6ed1](https://github.com/MickeyKay/trestle/commit/e3db022b760254df95cc6e306ea53b3da46b6ed1), please make sure to update your version of Trestle, or at least pull in the changes to:**
+**IMPORTANT: If you're using a version of Trestle that is prior to the [commit e3db022b760254df95cc6e306ea53b3da46b6ed1](https://github.com/MickeyKay/trestle/commit/e3db022b760254df95cc6e306ea53b3da46b6ed1), please make sure to update your version of Trestle, or at least pull in the changes to:**
 * functions.php
 * lib/functions/theme-functions.php
 * lib/admin/admin-functions.php